metalsoft-io/terraform-provider-metalcloud/website/docs/r/infrastructure_deployer.html.md

     }
   }
 ```
-* `shared_drives` A list of shared drives belonging to the infrastructure, which includes information about the targets.
+* `shared_drives` A list of shared drives belonging to the infrastructure, which includes information about the targets and WWN.
 ```
 shared_drives = {
   shared-drive-306 = {